Strategic-Futures-Lab/Topic_Mapping_Interface/doc/sections/gc-trendchart.md

 trendchart.setDateTicks('%Y-%m'); // -> expecting the date in the data to be like '2013-07', and will have the ticks as such trendchart.setDateTicks('%Y-%m', '%b. %Y'); // -> expecting the date in the data to be like '2013-07', and will have the ticks like 'Jul.
 2013'
 ```
+Refer to [D3's time format module](https://github.com/d3/d3-time-format) for more details on time formats.

 #### `TrendChart.setMaxValue(value)`